Nocardia bacteria can infect the lungs when they are inhaled, and they can infect the skin when they enter the skin through a cut or scrape.

 In the United States, an estimated 500 to 1,000 new cases of nocardiosis occur each year.

 Symptoms of nocardiosis may be short-lived (acute) or become long-lasting (chronic).

 If the skin is infected, abscesses often form in the skin or the tissues under the skin.
 The affected skin may be firm, red, warm, and tender to the touch.
-A lump that contains pus may form and spread under the skin or through the lymphatic vessels The lymphatic system is a vital part of the immune system.
+A lump that contains pus may form and spread under the skin or through the lymphatic vessels Overview of the Lymphatic System The lymphatic system is a vital part of the immune system.
 It includes organs such as the thymus, bone marrow, spleen, tonsils, appendix, and Peyer patches in the small intestine that produce... read more .
 Channels may form between the lump and the skin, and the pus may drain through them to the skin's surface.

 Doctors may diagnose nocardiosis by identifying Nocardia bacteria in a sample of infected tissue examined under a microscope.
 Or they may send a sample of infected tissue to a laboratory where Nocardia bacteria, if present, can be grown (cultured) and identified.
 Doctors locate the infected tissue during a physical examination or on an x-ray or other imaging scan.

 If Nocardia bacteria are identified, they are tested to see which antibiotics are effective (a process called susceptibility testing Testing of a Microorganism's Susceptibility and Sensitivity to Antimicrobial Drugs Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
 Doctors suspect an infection based on the person's symptoms, physical examination results,... read more ).